What are eating disorders?

 - Worry or stress may lead to comfort eating.
 This may cause concerns about getting fat

 - Dieting and missing meals lead to a craving for food, loss of control and over-eating

 - Anorexia or bulimia can develop as a complication of more extreme dieting, perhaps triggered by an upsetting event, such as family breakdown, death or separation in the family, bullying at school or abuse

 - Sometimes, anorexia and bulimia may be a way of trying to feel in control if life feels stressful

-- More ordinary events, such as losing a friend, a teasing remark, or school exams, may also be the trigger in a vulnerable person.
+- More ordinary events, such as losing a friend, teasing remark, or school exams, may also trigger a vulnerable person.